gpratt3151/BatteryMINDer/README.md

 ## Adafruit Trinket Differences
 1. To program the Adafruit Trinket there are some special considerations with respect to [USB Pins](https://learn.adafruit.com/introducing-trinket/pinouts#usb-pins).
 `GPIO #3` - this is connected to PB3 on the Attiny85.
-This pin is used for USB programming, but its also an analog input known as Analog A3
+This pin is used for USB programming, but its also an analog input known as Analog A3. *Note: On the version 1.1 of the Trinket it's `GPIO #4` based on experiments I did on 1/7/2018*
 This pin has a 1.5K pullup to 3.3V built into the Trinket, for USB comm so it may be difficult to use for analog or digital input.
-If you have anything connected to `GPIO #3` like a relay in this case, you cannot program the Trinket.
+If you have anything connected to `GPIO #3` or `GPIO #4` for Trinket v1.1 like a relay in this case, you cannot program the Trinket.
 Disconnect the relay before programming.
 2. There are some differences to program the Trinket; specifically [how to enter the bootloader](https://learn.adafruit.com/introducing-trinket/starting-the-bootloader).

 ### Trinket Programming Reminders
-1. Disconnect `GPIO #3` before programming.
+1. Disconnect `GPIO #4` (Trinket v1.1) before programming.
+2. Remove the `JD-VCC` jumper
-2. In the Arduino IDE set Tools > Board: Adafruit Trinket 8MHz
+3. In the Arduino IDE set Tools > Board: Adafruit Trinket 8MHz
-3. In the Arduino IDE set Tools > Programmer: USBTinyISP
+4. In the Arduino IDE set Tools > Programmer: USBTinyISP
-4. Press the reset button on the Trinket before compile/upload sequence
+5. Press the reset button on the Trinket before compile/upload sequence
+6. REMINDER: Reconnect the `JD-VCC` jumper!